 In 2012, Dr. Harry Hellenbrand served as Interim President.
 Prior to the interim role, he spent eight years as Provost and Vice-President for Academic Affairs at CSUN, a position he returned to when Dr. Diane Harrison was appointed as president in 2012.
 As CSUN President for nearly a decade, President Harrison was known for her commitment to students, academic excellence and leadership, as well as her penchant at building strong partnerships with public and private organizations.

-Since 2021, Dr. Erica D. Beck has served as President of CSUN.
+Since 2021, Dr. Erika D. Beck has served as President of CSUN.
 An advocate of higher education's ability to transform lives and communities and promote social mobility, President Beck champions the academic success of students in the attainment of their highest educational aspirations.
 At the cornerstone of her presidency is an unwavering commitment to advancing equity, inclusion and justice to facilitate human potential while advancing knowledge that serves the public good.

 CSUN recognizes and acknowledges the Sesevitam, the first people of this ancestral and unceded territory of Sesevenga — which is now occupied by our institution.
 It honors their elders, past and present, and the Sesevitam descendants, who are citizens of the Fernandeño Tataviam Band of Mission Indians.
 We recognize that the Sesevitam are still here, and we are committed to lifting up their stories, culture and community.